samer-alhalabi/Scraping-Dynamic-Web-Pages-with-Selenium/README.md

 Libraries: optional: [Selenium](https://chromedriver.chromium.org/getting-started)
 required : [Beautifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
-###### Note: In this app I used both, but you can use Beautifulsoup only to load the targeted webpage.
+###### Note: In this app I used both libraries, but you can use Beautifulsoup only to load the targeted webpage.
 Selenium will be helpful with the website navigation.
 Project 2 will showcase.

 ##### The script will scrape data from this webpage